Allisonwonderlax13/https-github.com-obsproject-obs-studio./Understanding-the-Mixer.md

 * When reading PPM meters it is difficult to see the actual peak, so another 3 dB margin is added, this problem is eliminated in OBS due to the peak-hold feature which makes reading accurate.
 * Alignment errors, with multiple pieces of equipment in the chain an extra 3 dB margin was added for difference is levels.

+_OBS currently implements a "Sample peak program meter (SPPM)", in the future it will be nice if we replace it with a proper "4x Over-sampling peak programme meter", which would make it more accurate for measuring maximum peaks._

+### Peak and Hold
+There is a small line that moves right with the PPM meter, but then stays there when the PPM moves left again.
+It will stay there for 20 seconds before returning back to where the PPM meter currently is.
+This allows you to easily check what the maximum level was after you accidentally made a loud noise.

+### VU-meter
+A second small line on the meter, black and inside the bar of the PPM meter, is a VU-meter.
+This meter was traditionally used to determine loudness, because it was cheap to manufacture, and in OBS easy to implement.

+It measure the root-mean-square, integrated over a period of 300 ms. Due to the calculation it shows more closely the sound pressure levels then does a peak-meter.

+_This meter is less useful, but it kept some structure of the code in tacks so we can replace it with a proper loudness meter based on ITU-R BS.1770-2._

 ### Input Level
 The input level are the small square indicator at the far left of the meter.
 This is the best place to see if the audio is too loud for the audio interface that captures your microphone.